-The heart of the city beats around the main square and between the paved and Sitemporon street in which they operate many shops, cafes and bars.
-It is also worth a walk along the coastal road Antonis Tritsis, which is covered with pebbles that create wonderful designs.
-It is a walk to enjoy at any time of day.
-It is also ideal for evening walks, especially on moonlit nights.
-The bay of Argostoli, surrounding it, is one of the safest natural harbors in the world.
-The city has a rich library, the Korgialeneio.
-You will also find the Government House, the Archaeological Museum, the Court, the Municipal Theatre and many neoclassical buildings.
+The heart of the city beats around the main square and between the pedestrian street and Sitemporon street where you will find many shops, cafés and bars.
+It is worth taking a walk along the coastal road Antonis Tritsis, which is covered with pebbles that create wonderful designs.
+It is a walk to enjoy at any time of day but it is even more beautiful in the evenings.
+Argostoli bay is one of the safest natural harbors in the world.
+In Argostoli you will also find the Town Hall, the Archaeological Museum, the Municipal Theatre, the city’s rich public library and many neoclassical buildings.
 On the coastal road, you come across the city market with greengrocers and fishermen.
-In the central square, you can find bakeries, restaurants, cafes, bars and hotels.
-In the pedestrian street you will find several café / bars and snack shops.
-The cosmopolitan Argostoli is suitable for staying.
-Here you will find hotels of all categories and rooms to let.
-The nightlife is intense and satisfying all tastes.
-A holiday in the wonderful Argostoli will be unforgettable.
+In the central square, you can find bakeries, restaurants, cafés, bars and hotels.
+In the pedestrian street you will find shops for every need.
+Finally, the nightlife is intense and satisfying all tastes.
+A holiday in wonderful Argostoli will be unforgettable.

-Skala is the southernmost village of Kefalonia and one of the most well-organized tourist resorts.
-It is located 30 kilometers from Argostoli.
+Skala is the southernmost village of Kefalonia, located 30 kilometers from Argostoli and it is one of the most well-organized tourist resorts.
 The area is of naturalistic and archaeological interest.
-Near the picturesque village, are excavated ruins of a Roman villa with impressive mosaics.
-Also, just two kilometers from the village you will see the ruins of Apollo temple.
-In the area of Skala is the famous cave Sakkos, in which objects dating from prehistoric times, were found.
-The port area is the stunning beach.
-It is a long beach that attracts a large number of bathers and is one of the busiest on the island.
-There is also the opportunity to do water sports.
+Near the picturesque village, you may see the excavated ruins of a Roman villa with impressive mosaics.
+Also, just two kilometers from the village you will see the ruins of the Apollo temple.
+In the area of Skala you can find the famous cave Sakkos, in which you can see objects dating back to prehistoric times.
+At the port area you will find the stunning long beach that attracts a large number of bathers and is one of the busiest on the island where you have also the opportunity to do water sports.

-Sami area became more known worldwide, from the filming of "Captain Corelli’s Mandolin from both the shots in town and the beautiful beaches (beach Sami, Dihalia and Antisamos).
+Sami became more known worldwide, from the filming of Captain Corelli’s Mandolin from both the shots in town and the beautiful beaches (Sami beach, Dihalia and Antisamos).

-Sami existed since prehistoric times.
+Sami existed since the prehistoric era.
 The history of Sami starts by Homer, who mentions it as part of the kingdom of the leader of Kefalonia, Ulysses.
-It is the period during which Kefalonia participated in the Trojan war.
-In Sami area, traces of organized habitation from this period, have been found.
-The Vigla hill may have been Mycenaean citadel.
+This is the period during which Kefalonia participated in the Trojan War and traces of organized habitation from this period, have been found.
+The Vigla hill may have been a Mycenaean citadel.
 The 5th century BC.
-Kefalonia was divided in fourcities - states : Krani, Sami, Pronnon and Pallis.
+Kefalonia was divided in four cities - states : Krani, Sami, Pronnon and Pallis.
 These cities followed an independent policy.
 The frequent, hostile relations between them are proved by the powerful classic - Hellenistic Acropolis, testified by the surviving parts of the bimodal important citadel of Sami.
 The remains of this period show a very well organized and prosperous city.
-During the 2nd century B.C.
-Sami attracts the attention of the Romans, due to its strategic position and thus in 189 B.C. campaigned against them in order to occupy the island.
+During the second century B.C.
+Sami attracts the attention of the Romans, due to its strategic position and thus in 189 B.C. they campaigned against them in order to occupy the island.
 From the cities of Kefalonia only Sami decides to change its stance and resist vigorously.

 St. Efimia has a relatively good layout, quiet streets and lush vegetation - almost all the yards of the houses are full of flowers and colors.
-The small port of Saint Euphemia is full of yachts and sailboats, every summer, from around the globe.
+Every summer the small port of Saint Euphemia is full of yachts and sailboats from around the globe.
 The region is considered to be a cosmopolitan resort.
 In St. Efimia, you will find everything to make your stay or your passing through more enjoyable.
 From supermarkets, butchers with fresh local meat, pharmacy, gift shops -souvenirs, traditional bread bakeries as well as several taverns - fish taverns at reasonable prices.
-For drink and coffee there are cafes and bars overlooking the dozens of moored boats that at night with the lights give them a festive atmosphere in the small harbor.
-You will also find a bureau for diving for those who want to have a different picture of the island.
+There are several cafés and bars overlooking the dozens of moored boats that when lighted up at night give a festive atmosphere in the small harbor.
+Here you will also find a scuba diving center!